 It’s important to know what’s common for your dog or cat so that you can tell if they are not feeling well.
 Pay attention to how much he is drinking.
 You can even measure it out occasionally to have an accurate read.

 Then, if he seems to be slowing down or increasing his intake, you will know something’s up.
 If it’s dramatically different, see your vet.
 If it’s mild, look for other symptoms (diarrhea, coughing, lethargy, lack of appetite).
-If there is a combination of any symptoms, also get to your vet for tests.
+If there is a combination of any symptoms, better to have a consultation via an Online Vet and, if needed, visit your vet for further tests.

 How much water should a puppy drink